 - 1. To introduce students to the fundamentals of English Language and Literature Teaching. - 2.
 To introduce students to methods and approaches to teaching English Language and Literature. - 3.
-To prepare students for the field of teaching with practical approaches to ELLT - 2.
-Learning Outcomes: But the end of the course the student will be able: - 1.
-To understand fundamentals in ELLT. - 2.
-To recognize concepts, methods, and approaches related to ELLT. - 3.
-To have the ability to create modules and teach using methods, and approaches in ELLT. - 4.
-To create course plans, session plans and assist teachers as well as teach classes. - 3.
+To prepare students for the field of teaching with practical approaches to ELLT

+But the end of the course the student will be able to:

+- 1. Understand fundamentals in ELLT. - 2.
+Differentiate between concepts, methods, and approaches related to ELLT. - 3.
+Create modules and teach using methods, and approaches in ELLT. - 4.
+Construct course plans, session plans and assist teachers as well as teach classes. - 3.
 Number of hours: 04 hours per week - 4.
-Course Content: Total number of hours: 60
+Course Content: Total number of hours: 48

-Unit I: Teaching Paradigms for the New Millennium
+Unit I: Teaching Paradigms for the New Millennium 06 hours